 Here are a few thoroughly researched frequently asked questions about MIPS.

-This score is the aggregate of an eligible professional's scores in the performance criteria categories including quality, cost, advancing care information, clinical practice improvement activities.
-The composite performance score is compared to an annual threshold that is set by the CMS and decides either a positive, negative or neutral payment adjustment.
+This score is the aggregate of an eligible professional's scores in the performance criteria categories, including quality, cost, advancing care information, and clinical practice improvement activities.
+The composite performance score is compared to an annual threshold that is set by the CMS and decides either a positive, negative, or neutral payment adjustment.
 Under MIPS, payment adjustments start from 4% as of 2019 and eventually increase to 9% by 2022.

 What needs to be reported for MIPS?